 There are five common types of nursing home abuse:

 It’s essential to remember that not all abuse will leave a visual mark.
 You may not notice the problems until it’s too late.

 Too often, nursing home neglect goes hand-in-hand with medical malpractice, as negligent doctors, nurses, and other staff may overlook or fail to administer necessary treatments.
 Many residents live in elder care facilities because they require regular medication, treatment or assistance from a medical worker.
 Medical negligence can therefore cause a dangerous health condition, allow an illness to progress, or cause wrongful death.

 If you notice any of these signs of nursing home negligence, then you should take the following steps to protect your loved one:

-A lawyer can advise you on what to do about nursing home neglect or abuse at any time.
+Although reporting a nursing home can help prevent the abuse from continuing, you will need to file a personal injury lawsuit to get compensation for your loved one.
+A DC nursing home abuse lawyer can advise you on what to do about nursing home neglect or abuse at any time.
 Once an investigation is complete, an attorney can also help you file a personal injury claim against the facility.
-You may be able to recover compensation for your loved one’s medical bills, relocation costs, financial losses and other damages.
+As a result, you may be able to recover compensation for your loved one’s medical bills, relocation costs, financial losses, and other damages.

 Unfortunately, it can be challenging to recognize the signs of abuse.
 But there are some obvious signs you should be looking out for, including: